winkerVSbecks/ngcourse/handout/04-controllers.md

 ## Splitting Up the Controllers

-This controller is getting unweildy.
+This controller is getting unwieldy.
 Let's split it into two.
 Our HTML:

 ```html
   <div ng-controller="MainCtrl">